ricardoalejos/traceback_for_c/README.md

 }
 ```

-**Listing 1.2.1.** A demonstration of how we approach error handling with the traceback list.
+**Listing 1.2.1.** A demonstration of how we approach error-handling with the traceback list.

 # 2. Building and running the examples

 To build the example code, run the commands in Listing 2.1.
 After compiling, we should be able to run the application by executing the file in the "./bin" folder.
-The output of the program should look like the text in Lising 2.2 and Listing 2.3.
+The output of the program should look like the text in Listing 2.2 and Listing 2.3.

 ```bash
 $ cmake .